Welcoming guests into your home is a wonderful way to show hospitality.

 Layer the bed with a fitted sheet, flat sheet, and plush duvet or comforter.
 Add extra warmth and coziness with a lightweight quilt or blanket folded at the foot of the bed.

-3. Include a variety of pillows for extra comfort
+3. Include a Variety of Pillows

 Don’t forget to use clean, fresh pillowcases.
 Soft, high-quality fabrics will make your visitors feel pampered.
 With a range of pillows, your guests can create their perfect sleep setup.

 A throw blanket is a must-have for your guest bedroom.
 It adds warmth and makes the space feel more inviting.
-Choose a soft, cozy blanket in a color that matches your room’s decor.

 You can drape the throw over the foot of the bed for easy access.
 Or fold it neatly and place it on a chair if you have one in the room.
 This gives your guests options for extra comfort.